-Let's turn now to the alternative efficiency carryover mechanism approach in which cost in the historical reference year is compared to a fully external benchmark such as that produced by an econometric model developed using industry data.
-Remarkably, it can be seen that assigning the benchmark a weight of only 25% more than doubles the cost savings produced by three year COSR cycles.
-This suggests that benchmarking has the potential to strengthen performance incentives rather dramatically.
-With a five year rate case cycle, the effect of the

-1 same 25% externalization is still substantial but more modest than in a three-year cycle.
-This is

-- 2 mainly due to the fact that more of the potential cost savings are achieved by the five year term. - 3
+21 Let's turn now to the alternative efficiency carryover mechanism approach in which cost in the historical reference year is compared to a fully external benchmark such as that produced 22 23 by an econometric model developed using industry data.
+Remarkably, it can be seen that 24 assigning the benchmark a weight of only 25% more than doubles the cost savings produced by 25 three year plan term.
+This suggests that benchmarking has the potential to strengthen 26 performance incentives rather dramatically.
+With a five year plan term, the effect of the same 27 25% externalization is still substantial but more modest than in a three-year term.
+This is mainly 28 due to the fact that more of the potential cost savings are achieved by the five year term.